-If a graphics card is installed into the PCI, PCI Express x1, or the PCIe x16 slot that is downshifted to a x4 slot, the connectors on the graphics card and the system board may be used at the same time.
+If a graphics card is installed into the PCI, PCI Express x1, or the PCI Express x16 slot, the connectors on the graphics card and the system board may be used at the same time.
+The connectors on the system board may be used at the same time only if an ATI graphics card is installed in the PCI Express x16 connector.
 Some settings may need to be changed in Computer Setup to use both connectors.
 For information about setting the boot VGA controller, refer to the Computer Setup (F10) Utility Guide.